Bekim Berisha: Kosovo War

-In 1998, Bekim Berisha shifted his focus to support the ethnic Albanian faction in Kosovo.
+In 1998, Berisha shifted his focus to support the ethnic Albanian faction in Kosovo.
 Ethnic Albanians in the region were initiating military actions against the Yugoslav authorities stationed there.
 Berisha emerged as a pivotal figure in the early stages of the Kosovo Liberation Army efforts.
 In early 1998, he clandestinely entered Kosovo from Albania alongside several militants.
 They settled in the village of Açarevë, in the Drenica valley, where they began organizing various attacks in the region.
 Berisha played a crucial role as a consultant and commander, overseeing the training of new recruits.

 The situation in the western part of Kosovo, particularly in Dukagjin—Berisha’s home region—worsened as Yugoslav police intensified their efforts.In response, Berisha, with his close friend and fellow combatant Bedri Shala, traveled to Glogjan, a small town near his hometown of Graboc.
 In Glogjan, they joined forces with other KLA militants, including Ramush Haradinaj and his brother, to defend the village against a Serbian police raid.
 Berisha was a key figure in the Battle of Glodjane, responsible for logistics, communication, and the movement of militants in and out of the area.

 Ramush Haradinaj, the commander in chief of the region, assigned Berisha and Bedri Shala to the town of Junik.
 Junik held strategic importance for both the Kosovo Liberation Army and the Yugoslav People's Army, serving as one of the main KLA strongholds during the conflict.
 Berisha and Shala’s efforts significantly contributed to the defense against a much better-equipped Yugoslav Army.

 During the battle, Berisha advocated for a reorganization of the KLA, proposing a shift in strategy towards a major offensive rather than a defensive stance in Junik.
 In May 1998, the authorities besieged the town during Battle of Junik, subjecting it to relentless shelling.
 On August 10, 1998, Shala sustained severe injuries and was taken back to the camp from the frontline.
 Upon learning of his friend's dire condition, Berisha led a group of soldiers in launching hit-and-run attacks against Yugoslav vehicles in the southern part of Junik.

 According to surviving soldiers, Berisha was profoundly affected by Shala’s death.

 In contrast to his usual conduct in battles, he ceased radio contact with his commanding officer and, along with several soldiers, took shelter in a small house about a hundred meters from Yugoslav positions.
 From there, they engaged the enemy with sniper and RPG fire.

 After hours of intense combat, the Yugoslav forces called in a tank for support.
 The tank approached the house and fired a projectile, which severed Berisha's right arm and inflicted mortal wounds.
 Alongside him, Elton Zherka, Përmet Vula, and Bashkim Lekaj also fell.
 Berisha, severely injured, was taken to the KLA's makeshift headquarters in the center of Junik, where he succumbed to his injuries the same day as Shala.
 Shortly after their deaths, Junik fell to Yugoslav authorities.